Bachelor of Science Program (RN-4)

 - Graduates of foreign nursing programs must have TOEFEL and transcript evaluation.

-- Students should have the following pre-requisite courses and/or competency in the subject matter: ENG 110 Composition OR ENG 120 Critical Writing Composition; BIO 152 Anatomy and Physiology I; BIO 153 Anatomy and Physiology II; Introduction to Psychology; and Math/Psychology Statistics (Statistics must be completed prior to NURS 498 Spirit of Inquiry: Nursing Research and Evidence-based Practice which can be prior to entry or before starting the nursing courses).
-Competency is demonstrated by a grade of C+ or better.
+- Students may have the following pre-requisite courses and/or competency, or will be required to take these courses during the program: ENG 110 Composition OR ENG 120 Critical Writing Composition; BIO 152 Anatomy and Physiology I; BIO 153 Anatomy and Physiology II; Introduction to Psychology; and Math/Psychology Statistics (Statistics must be completed prior to NURS 498 Spirit of Inquiry: Nursing Research and Evidence-based Practice which can be prior to entry or before starting the nursing courses).
+Competency is demonstrated by a grade of B- or better.
 Competency may also be demonstrated through CLEP or Pace Experiential Learning.

 Provisional Admission to RN to BS in Nursing Online Program